dotnet/designs/accepted/2022/enhance-vector-codegen.md

 #### 2. PGO Codegen from `Vector<T>` and `#[Vectorize]`

 In order to perform profile guided optimization for methods annotated with `#[Vectorize]`, the JIT must detect which method parameters to sample and what thresholds should trigger recompilation based on those sample points.
-##### Detecting Sample Points and Thresholds
+##### Detecting Instrumentation Points and Thresholds

 The presence of a `#[Vectorize]` attribute instructs the JIT to perform a dependence analysis upon first encountering the method to determine what method parameters to sample.

 - If an `if` statement's boolean condition contains a reference to a `Vector<T>.Count` or `Unsafe.SizeOf<<Vector<T>>>`, we mark all variables used in the condition as sinks.

 - Vector memory operations (Load, Write, `new`) input (source) are traced through the Use-Def chain.
-If the chain reaches a parameter, it is marked as possible sample parameter.
+If the chain reaches a parameter, it is marked as possible instrumentation parameter.

   - If the parameter is one whose type has a queryable size, e.g., `Span` we mark it for sampling.